Keyfactor/azurekeyvault-orchestrator/readme_source.md

   - Follow the steps [here](#store-the-server-credentials-in-keyfactor) to enter them.

 - **Store Path**: This is the Azure Resource Identifier for the Keyvault.
 Copied from Azure, or created a new Keyvault (see below).
-- **VaultName**: This is the name of the new or existing Azure Keyvault.
-- **ResourceGroupName**: The name of the Azure Resource Group that contains the Keyvault.
 - **SKU Type**: This field is only used when creating new vaults in Azure.
 Select any value, or leave blank.
 - **Vault Region**: This field is also only used when creating new vaults.
 Select any value.